Configure a Linux Python app for Azure App Service

 Django setting Instructions for Azure

-DEBUG Create a DEBUG setting on App Service with the value 0 (false), then load the value as an environment variable.
+DEBUG Create a DEBUG setting on App Service with the value 0 (false), and then load the value as an environment variable.
 In your development environment, create a DEBUG environment variable with the value 1 (true).

 DATABASES Define settings in App Service for the database connection and load them as environment variables to populate the DATABASES dictionary.
-You can alternatively store the values (especially the username and password) as Azure Key Vault secrets.
+You can alternatively store the values (especially the username and password) as Key Vault secrets.

 Serve static files for Django apps